10 DIY Swimming Pool Maintenance Hacks

 John begrudgingly walked over to his shed to grab his pool skimmer, but to his surprise the skimmer net had been destroyed!
 The netting was dry-rotted, torn and rendered completely useless.

 John was a resourceful man, and he wasn’t about to let this stop him from enjoying a clean pool.
-His eyes lit up as he starred at the windows on the back of the house.
+His eyes lit up as he stared at the windows on the back of the house.

 He walked over to a window on the first floor, removed the screen and cleaned his entire pool with it in under 5 minutes.
 John never bought another skimmer net, but instead, invested in more window screens.